liijunwei/practice/oop/99-Bottles-of-OOP/06-Achieving-Openness/6.2.Making-Sense-of-Conditionals/note.md

 + TODO: Replace Conditional with State/Strategy produces interesting results, and you are encouraged to experiment with that recipe on your own.

++ However, Replace Conditional with Polymorphism leads to a code arrangement that’s felicitous for the six-pack problem, and so will be followed in the next section.

++ The best way to figure out what will happen if you follow competing recipes is to try it.

++ Practice builds intuition.
+Do it enough, and you’ll seem magical too.